NEW: The Chinese Urea Industry – 2016 Edition

 The Chinese urea industry is arguably the most pivotal market in the nitrogen business, impacting international urea prices and trade.
-It is also the least well understood – and bridging this knowledge gap is crucial for strategy development for major international players within the urea insustry.
+It is also the least well understood – and bridging this knowledge gap is crucial for strategy development for major international players within the urea industry.

-Widely diverse geographical factors, energy efficiency, age, ownership, profitability, fuel and feedstock inputs as well as realised prices all have a considerable impact on the chinese urea industry.
+Widely diverse geographical factors, energy efficiency, age, ownership, profitability, fuel and feedstock inputs as well as realised prices all have a considerable impact on the Chinese urea industry.
 In addition, recent changes to export tariff rules in China, which have traditionally insulated international urea markets and prices, have resulted in a growing need for insightful, independent analysis of this dynamic market.

 - Where is new investment needed in China and will any capacity close?